 Can solar panels provide all my electricity?

 Solar panels can provide all the electricity you need to power your building.
-Keep in mind, however, that multifamily buildings usually need at least 30 solar panels.
-The number you’ll need depends on your property’s square footage.
+Keep in mind that multifamily buildings usually need at least 30 solar panels.
+Of course, the number you’ll need depends on your property’s square footage.

 Does solar add rent value?